FanhuaGuo/ASL-Bigbrain-CCSI/README.md

 R (include packages: biomaRt, dplyr, stringr, ggseg, ggsegGlasser, ggplot2)

 Notes: I showed the version I used.
 Maybe other versions work too.

+## Demo:
+The preprocessed data has been saved, and you can start the analysis directly from step01 in code/.